sakamakik-outlook/azure.redis/README.md

 This is a simple example of caching data in Redis.

-It reads BIC codes from text file and stores in Redis cache if BIC doesn't exist.
+It reads BIC codes from a text file and adds data to Redis cache if BIC doesn't exist.

-User can call get method to check bank detail by calling the end point.
+Once this service is up, user can call get method and check details by calling the end poin below.

 http://<server_address>:8080/get/{bic_code}